conduktor/conduktor-docs/src/pages/changelog/Gateway-3.12.0.md

 Please check [Monitoring reference](/docs/gateway/reference/monitoring.md) page to learn more about the new API endpoints.

 :::warning
-The old */health* API is now deprecated and it will be completely removed within the next two releases.
+The old */health* API is now deprecated but it will continue to function.
+Please update your configuration to use the new liveness and readiness probe endpoints.
 :::

 ### New features